grvcmd/Date-Parser/README.md

-# Date Parser

-# Who
+# Date-Parser
-coded by Ken Valverde as his Homework 2 submission for CIS 2348.

-# What the project does
+# What
-Can read txt files with dates in (January 1, 2020) format and output as (1/1/2020) format in a brand new txt file.
+Reads inputDates.txt files to find, parse, and extract dates in (January 1, 2020) format to output as (1/1/2020) format in a brand new parsedDates.txt file.

-User input functionality included with the same features.
+> User input functionality included with the same features.

-# Why the project is useful
-Can parse information in one execution
+*Ken Valverde's homework 2 submission for CIS 2348, Summer 2020*